Yazan-Egbaria/appleseeds-minecraft/README.md

 * Clicking on a tile in the inventory and then clicking somewhere in the world should place down tile elements

 * Reset button, it will reset the world to how it started

+## Fails

+I've tried multiple times to insert a better grid for the screen to implement trees and removed tiles, but everytime I tried it was a mess, that's why I couldnt do it after all!